Grave of Robert F. Kennedy

-The grave of Robert F. Kennedy is a historic grave site and memorial to assassinated United States Senator and 1968 Democratic presidential candidate Robert F. Kennedy located in section 45 of Arlington National Cemetery in Arlington County, Virginia, in the United States.
+The grave of Robert F. and Ethel Kennedy is a historic grave site and memorial to assassinated United States Senator and 1968 Democratic presidential candidate Robert F. Kennedy and his wife Ethel Skakel Kennedy, located in section 45 of Arlington National Cemetery in Arlington County, Virginia, in the United States.
 It was dedicated on December 6, 1971, and replaced a temporary grave in which Kennedy was originally buried on June 8, 1968.
+Ethel was buried next to her husband on November 25, 2024, 56 years after her husband's death.
 It is adjacent to the John F. Kennedy Eternal Flame.

 The grave is aligned along an east–west axis, roughly along the line of sight between Arlington House and the Jefferson Memorial.
-The grave consists of an unadorned, white wooden cross at the head of the grave and a simple grey granite marker set flush with the earth at the foot of it.
+The grave consists of an unadorned, white wooden cross at the head of the grave and a simple grey granite marker with the names of Robert and Ethel set flush with the earth at the foot of it.

 The memorial consists of a small semicircular granite plaza, which provides viewing for the grave.
 At the back (straight) axis of the plaza is a low rectangular grey granite wall inscribed with quotations from two of Kennedy's speeches.
 A small, rectangular reflecting pool is at the base of the wall.